Kansattica/msync/MANUAL.md

 # `msync` Manual
-## A low bandwidth store and forward Mastodon api client
+## A low bandwidth store and forward Mastodon client

 Hello!
 Welcome to the manual for `msync`, a store and forward command line Mastodon API client. `msync` is a piece of software with some quirks, but also some (in my opinion) really cool and powerful functionality, so a manual can be a real help.
 You dont have to read this from top to bottom- feel free to skim the table of contents or ctrl-F for a word or phrase related to what you want to do.
 Or, feel free to get ahold of me on Mastodon at [@BestGirlGrace@my.hypnovir.us](https://my.hypnovir.us/@BestGirlGrace).

+The rest of this document will say "Mastodon", but Pleroma should work just as well.
+I do some cursory testing against Pleroma, but not quite as much as I do Mastodon.
+They implement much the same API, and msync tries its best not to rely on Mastodonisms.

 ### How to start using `msync`